MicrosoftDocs/AdaptiveCards/AdaptiveCards/sdk/rendering-cards/ios/render-a-card.md

 UI representation of Input.ChoiceSet has UINavigationController, and it needs to be presented to a presently active UIViewController to transition into UIView that allows user selection.

-To accomplish that, please implement didFecthSecondaryView of ACRActionDelegate.
+To accomplish that, please implement didFetchSecondaryView of ACRActionDelegate.

 ```objective-c
 - (void)didFetchSecondaryView:(ACOAdaptiveCard *)card navigationController:(UINavigationController *)navigationController{